snabbco/snabb/README.md

 Linux only?
 Not so easy to port to other Unixes, you need to check the types and constants are correct, and remove anything that is not in your C library (that applies also to any non glibc library too), and test.
 Patches accepted, but will probably need to restructure for maintainability.
 However you may well be better off using [LuaPosix](https://github.com/rrthomas/luaposix) if you want to write portable Unix code.

 Requirements: Needs LuaJIT 2.0.0-beta9 or later.
 Generally tested using git head.

-Working on support for [luaffi](https://github.com/jmckaskill/luaffi) so you can use with standard Lua; there are some issues but should be fixable.
+Working on support for [luaffi](https://github.com/jmckaskill/luaffi) so you can use with standard Lua; much of it is now working, but there are still some issues still and not all tests are passing.
+However you can probably start using it if you like, but you may need to submit issues when you run into problems.

 ## What is implemented?